warshanks/murray/README.md

 # Murray

 Murray is an AI-powered Discord bot that uses documents from the FIA to answer questions about the Formula 1.
-It is named after Murray Walker, the legendary commentator.
+It's named in honor of Murray Walker, the legendary commentator.

 Murray uses the AnythingLLM API to upload documents to a workspace, and then uses the workspace to answer questions.